-Subtopic(s): Findings from Research Related to Population-Based TCOC Models Type of Source: Journal Article
+Subtopic(s): Findings from Research Related to Population-Based TCOC Models

 Objective: To describe costs and pilot programs regarding care coordination for Medicare-Medicaid dual beneficiaries.

 Main Findings: The size and costs associated with dual eligible beneficiaries are difficult to measure exactly - various estimates of these statistics do not agree.
 The experience of pilot programs indicates that large savings for more coordinated care for dual eligible beneficiaries have so far been hard to come by, and that the cost of care management for this complex population has balanced out savings achieved through reduced hospitalization.